O'Conray History, Family Crest & Coats of Arms

 Early History of the O'Conray family

 This web page shows only a small excerpt of our O'Conray research.
-Another 375 words (27 lines of text) covering the years 1172, 1641, 1561 and 1620 are included under the topic Early O'Conray History in all our PDF Extended History products and printed products wherever possible.
+Another 188 words (13 lines of text) covering the years 1172, 1641, 1561, 1620, 1616, 1629, 1686 and 1629 are included under the topic Early O'Conray History in all our PDF Extended History products and printed products wherever possible.

 O'Conray Spelling Variations

 The recording of names in Ireland in the Middle Ages was an inconsistent endeavor at best.
 The many regional dialects and the predominate illiteracy would have made common surnames appear unrelated to the scribes of the period.
 Research into the name O'Conray revealed spelling variations, including Conroy, Conry, Conray, Conrey, O'Conroy, O'Conry, Connery, Conneray, Conneroy, Connroy, Connry and many more.

 Early Notables of the O'Conray family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early O'Conray Notables in all our PDF Extended History products and printed products wherever possible.
+Another 176 words (13 lines of text) are included under the topic Early O'Conray Notables in all our PDF Extended History products and printed products wherever possible.